itxKAE/Video-Steganography/README.md

 	![Avi Gui](/images/avigui.PNG)

-4. Select the desired options and fill in the file paths 4.1 If the user desired to extract video without audio, the desired output will be shown on the output folder with <filename>_video_only.mp4
+4. Select the desired options and fill in the file paths

+* 4.1 If the user desired to extract video without audio, the desired output will be shown on the output folder with filename_video_only.mp4
 1st Picture
-	radio button with <filename>.mp4
+radio button with filename.mp4

-4.2.
-If the user desired to extract audio without video, the desired output will be shown on the output folder with <filename>_audio.wav
+* 4.2 If the user desired to extract audio without video, the desired output will be shown on the output folder with <filename>_audio.wav
 2nd Picture
 radio button with <filename>.mp4

-4.3.
-If the user desired to extract audio without video, the desired output will be shown on the output folder with <filename>_audio.mp3
+* 4.3 If the user desired to extract audio without video, the desired output will be shown on the output folder with <filename>_audio.mp3
 3rd Picture
 radio button with <filename>.mp4

-4.4.
-If the user desired to extract frames of video, the desired output will be shown on the output folder with <filename>_frames
+* 4.4 If the user desired to extract frames of video, the desired output will be shown on the output folder with <filename>_frames
 4th Picture
 radio button with <filename>.mp4

-4.5.
-If the user desired to combined Audio and Video, the user need to enter the Video file and audio file, then the desired output will be shown on the output folder with <filename>_combined_video_audio.mkv
+* 4.5 If the user desired to combined Audio and Video, the user need to enter the Video file and audio file, then the desired output will be shown on the output folder with <filename>_combined_video_audio.mkv
 5th Picture
 radio button with two filenames

 5. Select 2 or 3 in order to hide or recover text file in a wave audio file.
+* 5.1 If the user press 2 and user desired was to hide text file in a wave audio file.

 	![Hide Audio](/images/hideaud.png)

+* 5.2 If the user press 3 and user desired was to recover text file in a wave audio file.
+Image Below

 6. Fill in the desired file paths and desired LSB to hide/recover the text file.
 The input name of the output file will be produced.
+* 6.1 The output for the hiding the text file in a wave audio file.
+Image Below

+* 6.2 The output for the recover the text file in a wave audio file.
+Image below

 7. Select 4 or 5 in order to hide or recover text file in to the image file.
-8. Fill in the desired file paths
+* 7.1 If the user choose number 4 and desired to hide text file in to the image.
+Image Below

+* 7.2 If the user choose number 5 and desired to recover data in the frames.
+Image below

+* 7.3 The output for 7.1 and 7.2

-9. Select 6 in order to detect steganography in images done in selection 4
+8. Select 6 in order to detect steganography in images done in selection 4
+* 8.1 The user selects option number 6 and choose file path / file directory for selection after hide text file or before recover the data.
+Images Below
+* 8.2 Image below after hide text file
+* 8.3 Image below before recover the data

 ## Application Demo Video